Average speeds by type of cycling (road, velotaf, mountain bike...)

 -

 So get on your bike and set your own goals!
-Whether you're aiming for 15, 25 or 40 kilometers per hour, the most important thing is to maintain a regular cycling routine adapted to your abilities.
+Whether you're aiming for 15, 25 or 40 kilometers per hour, the most important thing is to maintain a regular routine adapted to your abilities.
 Cycling offers the unique freedom to progress while taking care of yourself and the environment.